firedrakeproject/firedrake/python/firedrake_docs/source/solving-interface.rst

    solve(F == 0, u, bcs=[bc1, bc2])

-nonlinear problems in Firedrake are solved using Newton-like methods.
+Nonlinear problems in Firedrake are solved using Newton-like methods.
 That is, we compute successive approximations to the solution using

 .. math::